 (C) Upon a domestic or foreign corporation or upon a partnership or unincorporated association which is subject to suit under the common name by delivering copies of the summons, complaint, and affidavit, if any, to an officer, a managing or general agent or to any other agent authorized by law to receive service of process and if the agent is one authorized by statute to receive service and the statute so requires, by also mailing a copy to the defendant.

-(E) Upon a defendant of any class referred to in subsection (I) and (III) of this Rule, it is also sufficient if the summons, complaint, and affidavit, if any, are served in the manner prescribed by any statute.
+(E) Upon a defendant of any class referred to in subsection (I) and (III) of this Delaware Rules of Civil Procedure Rule, it is also sufficient if the summons, complaint, and affidavit, if any, are served in the manner prescribed by any statute.

-(F) Whenever a statute, rule of court, or an order of court provides for service of summons or of notice or order instead of summons upon a party, not an inhabitant of or found within the State, service shall be made under the circumstances and in the manner prescribed by the statute, rule or order.
+(F) Whenever a statute, Delaware Rules of Civil Procedure rule of court, or an order of court provides for service of summons or of notice or order instead of summons upon a party, not an inhabitant of or found within the State, service shall be made under the circumstances and in the manner prescribed by the statute, Delaware Rules of Civil Procedure rule or order.

 (2) Attachment.
-Service of attachment or garnishee process shall be made in the same manner as provided in Rule 4(f) on those persons, firms, or corporations subject to such service in this State.
-If garnishees are summoned upon a writ of mesne attachment, the person serving the writ shall leave with them a copy of the writ, the complaint, and affidavit.
+Service of attachment or garnishee process shall be made in the same manner as provided in Delaware Rules of Civil Procedure Rule 4(f) on those persons, firms, or corporations subject to such service in this State.
+If garnishees are summoned upon a writ of mesne attachment, the person serving the writ shall leave a copy of the writ, the complaint, and affidavit.
 If the execution of the writ requires seizure of real or personal property, the sheriff shall levy thereon and make his return in the same manner as heretofore.

 (3) Capias.
 The writ of capias shall be served as provided by statute.
 The person serving the writ shall deliver a copy of the writ, complaint, and affidavit to the defendant.